Once

 It had been almost five weeks since Black Angus Cow Number 62 had been

-discovered mutilated on Peterson's land near Valier, Montana.
-Despite the
+discovered mutilated on Peterson's land near Valier.
+But, despite the

 On

-the night of November 17th, 2006, Rhodes and rancher John Peterson
+the night of November 17th, 2006, Rhodes and John Peterson

-thoroughly examined the cow with a portable black light to see if
+thoroughly examined the cow at night, with a portable black light, to see if

-there were any florescent geometrical marks on the body.
+there were any florescent geometrical marks on the corpse.
 No

 The